-Like a scene straight out of My Big Fat Greek Wedding, Chris Koikas grew up directly next door to his Greek grandparents.
+Like a scene from My Big Fat Greek Wedding, Chris Koikas grew up directly next door to his Greek grandparents.
 However, instead of working in his parents’ travel agency like the protagonist in that film, he’s become one of the youngest barristers in NSW.

-At only 26, he is surrounded by some of the brightest legal minds in Australia, and is involved in big cases that have taken him from the Local Court, all the way up the the NSW Court of Appeal.
+At only 26, he is surrounded by some of the brightest legal minds in Australia and is involved in significant cases that have taken him from the Local Court all the way up to the NSW Court of Appeal.

 Chris has chosen to specialise in Planning and Environment law, which aligns with his interests in property development.
 (Did I mention he is followed by some 32,000 people online?).

 Greek City Times sat down with him to get the inside scoop.

 My paternal grandmother is from Titani, and my paternal grandfather is from Nemea, which is in the mountains near Corinth.
 My maternal grandmother is from Patra, and my maternal grandfather is from the Island of Samos, where the Greek philosopher and mathematician Pythagoras was born.

 Both sets of grandparents arrived in and around 1957.
 They came by plane, not boat, a fact of which they like to remind me.
 They were all very active in the Greek community from early on.
 Both of my grandfathers had some involvement in starting the Greek Orthodox Church in Kogarah, where I eventually attended Greek School.